<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The Reality of Medical Costs in Retirement

-Numbers like these aren't meant to scare you — rather, they're here to inform you about the realities of health care in retirement.
-A sound retirement income plan, coupled with comprehensive, holistic integration with your overall financial plan, can help anyone prepare for health care after you retire.
+Numbers like these aren't meant to scare you; rather, they're here to inform you about the realities of health care costs in retirement.
+A sound retirement income plan, coupled with comprehensive, holistic integration with your overall financial plan, can help you prepare for health care expenses after you retire.
 If you have concerns about your AT&T health care plan or want an experienced set of eyes to look over your options, don't hesitate to reach out

 divorce-xom-guide

 28% of couples over the age of retirement will get divorced.
-Most of these couples will have saved together for decades, assuming that they would retire together.
-After a divorce, they face the expenses of a pre- or post-retirement life — but with half of the savings and assets that they thought they'd have.
+Most of these couples will have saved together for decades, assuming that they will retire together.
+After a divorce, they face the expenses of a pre- or post-retirement life, but with half of the savings and assets they thought they'd have.

 Divorce and Retirement Benefits Explained